 What are the components of the CTA?

-Summary and conclusion: The first page of the report summarizes the analysis in the other sections of the CTA, and will include:
+Summary and conclusion: This section summarizes the analysis in the other sections of the CTA, and will include:

-• Future Shade: The outcome of the CTA is a future shade, which indicates our assessment of the expected alignment of a company's activities with an LCCR future once its planned transition changes are realized, considering implementation actions and risks.
-The future transition status is depicted using a shade of green (see "Analytical Approach: Shades Of Green Assessments").
+• Future status: The main outcomes of the CTA are a future status and a transition progress score.
+The future status indicates our assessment of the expected alignment of a company's activities with a low carbon, climate resilient future once its planned transition changes are realized, considering implementation actions and risks.
+The future status is depicted using a shade of green (see "Analytical Approach: Shades Of Green Assessments").
+The transition progress score expresses our opinion on the extent to which we expect an entity will change its underlying economic activities to align with a low carbon, climate resilient future between the current and future time horizon.

-• Rationale: This section will briefly provide a climate transition summary describing the primary reasons for the future transition shade.
+• Rationale: This section will provide a climate transition summary describing our opinion and its underlying rationale.

 • Strengths, weaknesses, and areas to watch: We will highlight the main attributes that are driving the CTA outcome, and identify risks to implementation.
 Notably, these will all be drawn from other sections of the report.
 The content is discussed further below.

-Current activity: This shows our assessment of how consistent the company's current activities are with an LCCR future.
-We will typically apply shading to the current activities, typically using revenue, and will discuss actions the company takes in their ongoing operations to mitigate climate exposure.
+Current status: This shows our assessment of how consistent the company's current activities are with a low carbon, climate resilient future.
+We will apply shading to the current activities, typically using revenue, and will discuss the rationale for how we shade an entity's economic activities.
+Our assessment of current activity will be represented by a single Shade of Green.

 Actions and investments: This section describes the commitments the company has made to attain its targets for the foreseeable future.
 This could include an assessment of research and development, mergers and acquisitions, divestitures, and any other actions the company intends to do to reach its targets.
-Where appropriate, we assign a shade to the company's capital spending and assess whether it is consistent with an LCCR future.
+Where appropriate, we assign a shade to the company's capital spending and assess whether it is consistent with a low carbon, climate resilient future.

 Implementation drivers: In this section, we describe our analysis of the potential for a company's governance structure, financial status, and external risks to impede its ability to undertake the actions described above.
 This will not include a general commentary on governance, but rather will opine on whether the company's governance is appropriate for the specific tasks of attaining its climate transition targets.